dilyn-corner/KISS-kde/README.md

 - [ ] Cleanup repository structure
     * This one is on me.
 There seems to be a 'natural' grouping for these.
+    * It'll resemble the 'default' KISS repositories.
+You know, for consistency.

 - [x] Generate build files!